So you’re thinking of growing a beard but aren’t exactly sure how it takes place and what to expect.

 This is the stage you’re in at weeks 1-2 of your beard growth.

-You can also start seeing the areas where your facial hair will grow from, and be able to identify parts that will likely end up patchier than others.
+You can also start seeing the areas where your facial hair will grow from, and be able to identify parts that will likely end up with patchier growth than others.

-If you manage to cover your full facial hair area in a stubble, then consider yourself lucky, as you will be surely growing something majestic in the upcoming weeks.
+If you manage to cover your full facial hair area in a stubble beard style, then consider yourself lucky, as you will be surely growing something majestic in the upcoming weeks.

 If however, you see some serious bald spots that will likely end up in patchy growth later down the line, then feel free to take a look at this article on fixing a patchy beard naturally.